-- A. Providers may dispute issues of concern through their Professional or Institutional Relations Representative.
+A. Providers may dispute issues of concern through their Professional or Institutional Relations Representative.
 A provider representative will respond to the provider in writing within 30 days of the request to advise of the status of the dispute or the outcome.
 The representative will work with the provider to address the dispute.
 If the provider remains dissatisfied the dispute may be escalated to BCBSKS management.
 Disputes referred to BCBSKS management must be in writing and include the supporting documentation used to initially resolve the dispute and any additional information submitted by the provider that supports the issue.
-BCBSKS will provide a written response to the provider within 60 days of BCBSKS management receiving the written request. - B. Any dispute relating to or arising out of the contracting provider agreement and/or BCBSKS' policies and procedures applicable to such agreement, and that is not or cannot be resolved according to the appeal procedures of this Policy Memo, shall be resolved by binding arbitration.
+BCBSKS will provide a written response to the provider within 60 days of BCBSKS management receiving the written request.

+B. Any dispute relating to or arising out of the contracting provider agreement and/or BCBSKS' policies and procedures applicable to such agreement, and that is not or cannot be resolved according to the appeal procedures of this Policy Memo, shall be resolved by binding arbitration.
 Arbitration is the process of resolving disputes between BCBSKS and a contracting provider separate and distinct from any appeal procedures described in this Policy Memo No. 1.
 Once such appeal procedures are completed, BCBSKS may begin recoupment measures of any refunds due from the audited provider as described in Sections XVI and XVII, and initiation of the arbitration process will not delay or otherwise impact the recoupment process set out therein.
 Such arbitration shall be conducted in accordance with the Healthcare Payor Provider Arbitration Rules of the American Arbitration Association.
-Arbitration shall be initiated by either party filing a written demand for arbitration with the American Arbitration Association and payment of all requisite fees.
+Arbitration Association and payment of all requisite fees.